 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Letterman include Lederer, Leder, Lederman, Ledermann, Lederle and others.

-Letterman Settlers in the United States in the 18th Century
+Letterman Settlers in United States in the 18th Century

-Letterman Settlers in the United States in the 19th Century
+Letterman Settlers in United States in the 19th Century

 The Letterman Family Crest was acquired from the Houseofnames.com archives.
 The Letterman Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.